Competitive intelligence tools can turn the luxury of custom market research into a regular practice for many small and medium businesses.

 What is the shortest path to understanding your customers, their needs, preferences, or buying behavior?
-It is simple, look at what your competitors are doing, particularly, which of their strategies generate the most significant results.
+It is simple — look at what your competitors are doing, and which of their strategies generate the most significant results.

-For example, knowing which channels drive the most traffic to your competitor’s website will reveal where should you focus your efforts.
+For example, knowing which channels drive the most traffic to your competitor’s website will reveal where you should focus your efforts.
 Understanding which countries their best traffic comes from will help you plan international marketing campaigns.
-Data gives you direction for marketing campaigns.
+What tool could provide you with competitive intelligence of this kind?

-Traffic Analytics is a part of the SEMrush platform which allows you to analyze any company’s marketing efforts, find out where they invest the most resources and effort in and use that insight to power your marketing strategy.
+Traffic Analytics is a competitive intelligence tool from Semrush that allows you to check website traffic and analyze marketing efforts of any company.
+This way, you can find out where they invest the most resources, and use that insight to power your online strategy.

-For more insights on competitors’ marketing campaigns and activities on specific channels, use more tools from the complete SEMrush suite.
-SEMrush Competitive Research toolkit, in particular, can shed light on other companies’ advertising expenses, SEO and social media performance, and content gaps.
+For more insights on competitors’ marketing campaigns and activities on specific channels, use more tools from the Semrush Competitive Research solution.
+In particular, it can shed light on other companies’ advertising expenses, SEO and social media performance, and content gaps.